Florida Documentary Stamp Tax

 Registration and Account Changes

-For unrecorded documents, businesses or individuals that average five (5) or more taxable transactions per month must register to report and pay documentary stamp tax.
+For unrecorded documents, businesses or individuals that average five or more taxable transactions per month must register to report and pay documentary stamp tax.
 You can register using the online registration system or submit a paper Florida Business Tax Application (Form DR-1 PDF Icon).

-If you hold an active certificate of registration or reemployment tax account issued by the Department because you previously submitted a Florida Business Tax Application (Form DR-1), use the Application for Registered Businesses to Add a New Florida Location (Form DR-1A PDF Icon) to register:
+If you hold an active certificate of registration or reemployment tax account issued by the Department of Revenue because you previously submitted a Florida Business Tax Application (Form DR-1), use the Application for Registered Businesses to Add a New Florida Location (Form DR-1A PDF Icon) to register:

 • An additional business location or Florida rental property, or